If you’ve asked yourself, “do I need a website to succeed in business?” then we’re not surprised.

 It’s the perfect place for reviews

-People will talk about your business on social media sites like Facebook whether you have a website or not.
+The point is, consumers will talk about your business on social media sites like Facebook whether you have a website or not.
 But one of the best ways to capitalize on inevitable reviews is to include them in your marketing strategy and feature them on your site.

 By using your website as a place for potential customers or clients to read testimonials, you’ll increase your trustworthiness as a business – talk about a massive opportunity for growth.

-Plus, it’ll hold you accountable.
+Plus, it’s a good strategy to hold you accountable.
 If you make customer reviews a site feature, chances are you’re going to strive to provide incredible service, always.

 3. You can build a brand